Alex460k/AndroX/README.md

 Scripts form other Developers:

-<LinuxDroidMaster | Start Command for TermWin11
+<LinuxDroidMaster | Start Command for AndroX

-<Mobox Developers | Wine Explorer for TermWin11
+<Mobox Developers | Wine Explorer for AndroX

 A big Thank You to these Developers for helping this Emulator work better and faster